-Above-ground tanks and elevated tanks with substructures may be analysed with nonlinear approaches according to prEN 1993-1-6:2023, 2.2, using non-linear response-history analysis and application rules given in prEN 1998-1-1:2022, 6.6.
+Above-ground tanks and elevated tanks with substructures may be analysed with nonlinear approaches according to EN 1993-1-6:—7, 2.2, using non-linear response-history analysis and application rules given in EN 1998-1-1:—2, 6.6.

-NOTE Non-linear static analysis of tanks with or without substructures are not covered by this standard.
+NOTE Non-linear static analysis of tanks with or without substructures are not covered by this document.

-The substructures of elevated tanks may be analysed using non-linear static or non-linear response-history analysis according to prEN 1998-1-1:2022, 6.5 and 6.6.
+The substructures of elevated tanks may be analysed using non-linear static or non-linear response-history analysis according to EN 1998-1-1:—2, 6.5 and 6.6.

 If non-linear response-history analysis is performed, the damping ratios in a) and b) may be applied: